Relative Equilibrium of Liquids

 Uniform Linear Acceleration

-Fluids in a container accelerating in a straight line.
+Fluids in a container accelerating in a straight line are still analyzable as static relative to the accelerating container.

 Horizontal Acceleration